RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - a majority of four Justices found that the St George County Council case was wrongly decided
       -  whether the South Australian and Western Australian football leagues and the West Perth football club were trading corporations, for the purposes of the Trade Practices Act 1974 (Cth)
       - The High Court held by a majority of 4:3 that the leagues and the club were trading corporations within the meaning in s 51(xx), and so within the reach of the Trade Practices Act 1974 (Cth).
-      - Barwick CJ, with Mason and Jacobs JJ, said that when determining if a corporation was a “trading corporation”, the prime consideration was the activities or functions of that corporation, rather than the purposes of incorporation.
+      - Barwick CJ, with Mason and Jacobs JJ, said that when determining if a corporation was a "trading corporation", the prime consideration was the activities or functions of that corporation, rather than the purposes of incorporation.
         - Aka current activities test
       - Sports head of power justification
         - corporations power